-Today, only 26 percent of Arizona eighth graders are proficient in math.
+Today, only 27 percent of Arizona eighth graders are proficient in math.
 Together, we’ll reach 100 percent.
 It starts in Phoenix.

 The Grand Canyon State is full of natural wonder, vibrant culture, and connected communities.
 People are drawn to Arizona, not only for the beautiful weather, but for the state's sense of opportunity, spirit of innovation and entrepreneurship, and a willingness to embrace leaders ready to play an active role in their community.

 Arizona needs these strong leaders—willing to roll up their sleeves, and work hand-in-hand with students, families, and their communities, to help raise the bar for education achievement across the state.
-Arizonans deeply value and prioritize education, yet education is in the midst of teacher shortage crisis, with nearly 2,000 teaching positions left unfilled at the beginning of the 2017-2018 school year and another 3,000 positions filled by untrained and under-qualified personnel.

 Arizona’s future success and economic vitality is also dependent on the rate of Latino educational attainment.
 Arizona is on track to be one of the first states to have a “minority” majority population, with Latinos making up the majority of the population by 2028, yet education results for Latino students remain disproportionately low.
-Arizona Latino eighth graders are 22 points behind their white peers in reading.